Students who fulfil a caring role at home often have many additional responsibilities aside from school. A young carer may be:

 Liaising with teachers and other staff in school where necessary about a students caring role to help them with things like homework and access to extracurricular activities.

 Support and help with funding in order to access extracurricular opportunities or improve a student’s wellbeing.

-Signposting and referring to Spurgeons, the West Oxfordshire Young Carers Group and other young carers services.
+Signposting and referring to the OCC Young Carers service and other young carers services.

-Wood Green maintains close links with young carers services including Spurgeons and the West Oxfordshire Hub to provide the best possible support to students in and out of school.
+Wood Green maintain close links with OCC Young Carers services to provide the best possible support to students in and out of school.

-We aim to understand and meet the needs of students who fulfil and caring role at home and encourage parents/carers to let us know if their child is a young carer.
+We aim to understand and meet the needs of students who fulfil a caring role at home and encourage parents/carers to let us know if their child is a young carer.

-If your child might be a young carer please contact Jane Roberts, via the school reception.
-Students can also self-refer to the service through their form tutor.
+If your child might be a young carer please contact the Young Carers Lead Worker, Jane Roberts, via email (firstname.lastname@example.org) or the school reception.
+Students can also self-refer via email or through their form tutor.